Kattacka/isaac-champions/README.md

 ### Tainted Blue Baby+:
 Blindfolded.
-Starts with pocket mom's bracelet, birthright, fate, ???'s best friend, + gulped brown cap and golden mom's pearl.
+Starts with mom's bracelet, schoolbag, birthright, fate, fate's reward, + gulped brown cap.
+Using mom's bracelet when not picking up a rock will pull out a poop spell instead.

 ### Tainted Lazarus+:
 Item pedestals aren't affected by Flip.